sts10/fgift/README.markdown

 ## Options

-Optionally, you can enter a text file listing who gave to who in previous years.
-This file should look just like the output text (i.e. "Claire gives to Cameron").
+As shown in the above examples, you can provide (a) a text file of who has given to who in previous years, if you want to avoid reassignments, and/or (b) a file with special requests, that must be fulfilled.

-You can also optionally input a text file containing "special requests," i.e. people who _must_ give to another given person.
-This file should look just like the output text (i.e. "Claire gives to Cameron").
+Both of these optional files should look just like the output text (i.e. "Claire gives to Cameron").

 ## Notes about the NAMES CSV FILE